The Drifter At Amos Rex Museum

-As the Drifter´s Size is 5m x 2,5m x 2,5m it is a massive experience for every spectator at the time the Drifter is flying over the head of you.
+As the Drifter´s Size is 5m x 2.5m x 2.5m it is a massive experience for every spectator at the time the Drifter is flying above your head.

 The sculpture floats and moves at slow speed on a controlled three-dimensional path.
 With great accuracy, it creates a performance in its space.

 Drifter, by Studio Drift

 A breath taking observation